THE GREAT CONSPIRACY

-There is no mention in the bible that God will terminate his covenant with Abraham, reject the Jews, and then make the gentile church the new Israel.
+There is no mention in the bible that God will terminate his covenant with Abraham, reject the Hebrews, and then make the gentile church the new Israel.

 However, the scripture says; God’s gifts and his call can never be withdrawn (Romans 11:25-29) so, Israel remains in their position that God has placed them since the beginning of time and nothing has taken their place in God.
 Even when they are in exile or being punished because of their sin, God has sworn not to cast them away or disown them because of the covenant He has made with their ancestors: